 4) I’ll bet if your kids had to recite and memorize the Koran, you’d not be too happy about it.
 Yet it’s certainly the scripture of a mainstream, established religion.
 What makes it any different than Christianity?
 Nothing but your bias.
 Whose bias do you want forced on schoolchildren?
 I say no one’s bias is palatable, least of all government bureaucrats’ — and certainly “the majority” is also abhorrent, as the puritan emigrants discovered.

 5) It’s interesting that you’d dismiss the majority of the population of the planet as “little whining factions.”
 Perhaps the Christian minority should be forced to shut up?
 No, I didn’t think you’d find that palatable, either.

 As public consciousness is raised about the contradictions between our Constitutional ideals and our actual practices, our practices are getting eliminated to conform with our enshrined ideals. –Dan, Rhode Island

 I hope you’re right, but I fear you’re wrong.
 I’ll keep trying anyway, though.
-If you support that, and don’t already have a subscription to This is True, please do show your support by subscribing in the box above.
+If you support that, and don’t already have a subscription to This is True, please do show your support by subscribing.

 This page is an example of This is True’s style of “Thought-Provoking Entertainment”.
 True is a newsletter that uses “weird news” as a vehicle to explore the human condition, and bring up questions about society — in an entertaining way.
 If you enjoyed this page, consider scrolling up to the top of the page for a free email subscription.

 To really support True, sign up for a paid subscription to the much-expanded “Premium” edition: